Efficient Numerical Conformal Mappings on Multiply Connected Riemann Surfaces: Preliminaries

 The computational domains can be defined in different ways, either exactly in some parameterized form or using some given discretization.
 Our approach for geometric grading of the meshes with known locations of singularities is based on rule based algorithms \cite{Hakula2013}.

-One non-standard boundary type in the context of finite element method considered here is the slit or cut.
-We define a cut to be a set of element nodes and edges that form a loop with zero area.
+One non-standard boundary type in the context of finite element method considered here is the slit.
+We define a slit to be a set of element nodes and edges that form a loop with zero area.
 That is, the data structures support having two edges on top of each other, both with their own kinematic constraints.